BurnyCoder/Landing/docs/Contents/Exobrain/Topics/Artificial Intelligence.md

 	- [[Artificial Intelligence x Biological Intelligence x Collective Intelligence]]
 	- [[Generalization]]
 		- [[Artificial Intelligence x Generalization]]
+	Let's make a benchmark testing for AI systems that can nicely do causal modeling, strong generalization, continuous learning, data & compute efficiency and stability/reliability in symbolic reasoning, agency, more complex tasks across time and space, long term planning, optimal bayesian inference etc. The ultimate benchmark would be giving Ai systems all the information that Newton, Maxwell, Boltzman, Einstein, Feynman, Edward Witten, Von Neumann etc. had before their discoveries in physics or other fields and then seeing if the system could come up with the same or isomorphic discoveries.

 ## Crossovers
 -  [[Artificial Intelligence x Biological Intelligence x Collective Intelligence]]